-Lenders consider vacation home loans to pose a greater risk because borrowers are more likely to fail to repay a loan for a secondary residence if they are in difficult times.
+Lenders view vacation home loans as a greater risk because borrowers are more likely to default on a loan for a secondary residence if they are in financial difficulty.
 For a home to qualify as a vacation home, you must live on the property for part of the year and have sole control over it.
-The shared family vacation home encourages unique opportunities to build these values, as well as providing treasured memories.
-Remember that a large move can be harmful to children, so it's very important to help them adapt to their school situation at your vacation home, as a big move can be disruptive.
+The shared family vacation home offers unique opportunities to build these values and create lasting memories.
+It's important to help children adjust to their new school situation at your vacation home, as a big move can be disruptive.

-While you may feel bad about charging your friends and family to stay at your vacation property, setting this limit is a sure way to avoid vacation home fans.
-A vacation home or secondary residence refers to a home that you use only a few times during the year, often for recreational purposes.
-It is a classic scenario faced by many families who come to see their beach house, mountain retreat or European villa as more than just a holiday home and almost an extension of the family.
-With work, school, and transportation, your vacation home will need to accommodate more than just sunscreen and skis now.
+You may feel guilty about charging your friends and family to stay at your vacation property, but setting limits is the best way to avoid vacation home freeloaders.
+A vacation home or secondary residence is a home that you use only occasionally throughout the year, usually for recreational purposes.
+It's a common scenario faced by many families who come to see their beach house, mountain retreat, or European villa as more than just a holiday home and almost an extension of the family.
+With work, school, and transportation needs, your vacation home will need to accommodate more than just sunscreen and skis now.

-There is a big difference between holiday home sparrows and friends or family who ask to stay for a couple of days.
-Due to pandemic-related concerns and increased remote work opportunities, some homeowners are leaving their places in the city or suburbs to enjoy a daily vacation environment in their second home.
-The emotions of the sights, smells and memories of the family vacation home help define the family culture.
-As a family begins to grow and begins to think about how to preserve the home as a legacy, an essential step is to create a formal master plan for the home, says Wendy Goffe, Seattle-based estate attorney and author of several highly regarded vacation home management whitepapers, including “classic” Planning of residences and vacation homes.
+There's a big difference between holiday home visitors and friends or family who ask to stay for a few days.
+Due to pandemic-related concerns and increased remote work opportunities, some homeowners are leaving their city or suburban homes to enjoy a daily vacation atmosphere in their second home.
+The sights, smells, and memories of the family vacation home help shape the family culture.
+As the family grows and begins to think about how to preserve the home as a legacy, an essential step is creating a formal master plan for the home, according to Wendy Goffe, Seattle-based estate attorney and author of several highly regarded vacation home management whitepapers including “classic” Planning of Residences and Vacation Homes.

-No matter how unnecessary they may seem, a solid set of rules provides the clearest path to holiday home harmony.
+No matter how unnecessary they may seem, having solid rules in place is the best way to ensure harmony at your holiday home.